Deh Kord, Lorestan

-Deh Kord (دهكرد, also Romanized as Deh-e Kord, Deh-e Kūrd, and Deh-ī-Kurd) is a village in Valanjerd Rural District, in the Central District of Borujerd County, Lorestan Province, Iran.
-At the 2006 census, its population was 1,255, in 307 families.
+Deh Kord (دهكرد) (Note: Also romanized as Deh-e Kord; also knowwn as Deh-e Kūrd and Deh-ī-Kurd) is a village in Valanjerd Rural District of the Central District in Borujerd County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,255 in 307 households.
+The following census in 2011 counted 987 people in 291 households.
+The 2016 census measured the population of the village as of 835 people in 288 households.